Have You Suffered a Recent or Not So Recent Loss?

 This recovery process can be a journey of self-discovery that you give to yourself.
 You have the freedom to realize your strengths and your inherent survival abilities.

 Knowing how to deal with the decisions and issues is a process that is unique for everyone, and when you are doing something that you have not dealt with before, a professional is a big help.

-My goal is to make this transition as simple and as meaningful as you can for yourself and everyone involved.
+My goal is to make this transition as simple and as meaningful for you and everyone involved.
 The focus of my doctoral program was grief and loss and I specialize in the process.

-Our therapy will provide you with reassurance and the clarity for the road ahead.
+Our therapy will provide you with the reassurance and clarity you need for the road ahead.

 There are several approaches to grief, and I use an integrative approach that is suited for the individual at the time of need.

-Some of the tools used to help you find the peace, calm, and joy that have been missing in your life:
+Some of the tools used to help you find the peace, calm, and joy that has been missing in your life: